Clouder7Source/chm/README.md

 - Automatic install and configuration common tools ready to host sites in PHP and or JAVA, using the best practices of performance, secure and compatibility.
 - Configure local time
-- Configure monitor logwatch
+- Configure monitor (logwatch)
-- Secure configuration with iptables, failtoban
+- Secure configuration with firewall (iptables and failtoban)
 - Tool to create virtualhost of Apache

 ## Install